eliza-m/LRRpredictor_v1/README.md

 	ls -l

 The following variables should not be changed for now.
-In the follwing update we plan to make the instalation more customisable.
+In the following update we plan to make the installation more customisable.

 	echo "export LRRpredictor_HOME="$(pwd)"/LRRpredictor_v1" >> ~/.bashrc
 	echo "export RaptorX_HOME="$(pwd)"/LRRpredictor_v1/RaptorX_Property_Fast" >> ~/.bashrc